 To conform to the IALA Maritime Buoyage System (see clause 18.3.1.1), the body of the mark has red and white vertical stripes.
 A red spherical topmark is an important feature and carried wherever practicable.
-The Deleted: if the beacon is not spherical light (if fitted) is white Oc, Iso, LFI or Mo(A) with a period of 10s.
+The light (if fitted) is white Oc, Iso, LFI or Mo(A) with a period of 10s.